ronkesm/generate_gnomAD_bed/README.md

 2. Run `GnomadV4.1.DownloadFilterAndExtractLoci.sh (and/or GnomadV4.1.DownloadFilterAndExtractLociExome)`.
 This script is formatted to be submitted to a HPC with 'qsub'.
 Replace the `urls_file` argument in the script with a path to the gnomadFilesChr(Exomes).txt file.
 This takes 24-48 hours.

-3. Run `GnomadV4.1.MergeChromosomes.sh` in the same directory
+3. Run `GnomadV4.1.MergeChromosomes.sh` in the same directory.

-4. You should now have a file called `CombinedExomeGenomeGnomadV4.1.Filter.bed` that looks like this:
+4. You should now have a file called `CombinedExomeGenomeGnomadV4.1.Filter.bed` that looks like this (Size ~ 28.5 GB):

 ```
 chr1    12137   12138   C       A       0.00909091